mb0/xelf-go/doc/modules.md

 Daql projects and schemas integrate with the new module system and export the node as dom property and all model types by name.

 Daql and layla used a corresponding file name extension to indicate the expected xelf environment.
 While we can still use explicit extensions, we should not encourage it to simplify tooling.
 We can use the module system to ensure the expected environment.

-Module refs allow local aliases that effect the reference name in that file.
-We need to allow aliases to disambiguate otherwise conflicting imports.
-Resolved type names must match these alias references.
-We will need to check all values for type names and field refs when crossing a file boundary.
-Lucky enough we have all the information at hand when the prog env resolves a module symbol.